-- Provides Social Support - Relief from isolation.
-"You are not alone" With support from others who truly understand. - Provides Practical Information and Education - Pooling of member's experiential knowledge on coping with the problems, evaluating best resources. - Accessing and translating professional knowledgesometimes using professionals as guest speakers, resource consultants, etc. - Engages in Advocacy Efforts (optional) such as promoting change in laws, research, treatment, or public education.
+1. Provides Social Support-relief from isolation.
+"You are not alone" support of others who truly understand.

+2. Provides Practical Information and Education

+- Pooling of member's experiential knowledge on coping with the problems, evaluating best resources.

+- Accessing and translating professional knowledge-sometimes using professionals as guest speakers, resource consultants, etc.

+3. Engages in Advocacy Efforts (optional) such as promoting change in laws, research, treatment, or public education.